 If land developers want to prevent taxpayers from overseeing the financing and construction of the public infrastructure within the district, the following two legal options are available to such land developers:

-The “problem” with a GID – in the eyes of most land developers – is that a GID’s board is comprised of city council members – rather than employees and owners of the land development company.
+The “problem” with a GID – in the eyes of many land developers – is that a GID’s board is comprised of city council members – rather than employees and owners of the land development company.
 If a developer’s only objective was to obtain government financing to fund the installation of public infrastructure on its land, a GID would accomplish this objective.
 However, most land developers have a second objective, which is to control the price paid by metro districts for the public infrastructure constructed by the developer.
 To accomplish this second objective, developers must control the board of the governing entity financing the public infrastructure project.